 In this context, government's Programme of Action emphasises effective implementation of agreed policies, with particular focus on creating work opportunities, fighting poverty and building the capacity of government, especially local government.

-Better economic performance which began late in 1999 - resulting in the longest business cycle upswing on record - gathered further momentum from 2004.
-Investment growth is projected to grow by about 10% a year to 2010.
-Though household consumption is expected to moderate, the economy is expected to record growth of about 4,5% in 2007, rising to about 5,5% by 2009.
+Better economic performance, which began late in 1999 - resulting in the longest business cycle upswing on record - gathered further momentum from 2004, reaching 5% in 2006.